tensorflow/tensorflow/tensorflow/contrib/go/README.md

 }
 ```

-As you can see from the previous code creates two Tensors to be processed by the
+The previous code creates two Tensors to be processed by the previously
-previously generated Graph, after the execution returns the Tensor with the
+generated Graph, after the execution returns the Tensor with the result.
-result.

 ### Image Recognition

-This is a really complete code example that shows how to generate Graphs on
+This is a complete code example that shows how to generate Graphs on Go and
-Go and execute them:
+execute them:

 [Image Recognition](https://github.com/alonsovidales/tensorflow/blob/go_bindings_tensors/tensorflow/g3doc/tutorials/image_recognition/index.md#usage-with-the-go-api)